 Read THIS POST for a few other DISNEY SOUVENIRS TO BUY BEFORE YOUR TRIP.

 5. Other FREE Things in the Parks

 - Celebration buttons – Pretty much whatever you’re celebrating (birthday, anniversary, first trip), Disney has a free button for that!
 Request one at Guest Services when you enter the Park and be showered through out the day with well-wishes.

 - Hand your camera over to a Disney PhotoPass photographer – Yes, they not only take pictures with their camera (which you can purchase online) but they’ll also take complimentary photos with your own camera as well! (more details about getting the best family photos).

 - Sweet and savory bites – At Disney California Adventure, swing back into the Pacific Wharf area.
 The Boudin Bakery will give you a free sourdough bread sample and the Ghiradelli shop hands out a square of chocolate to each Guest.
 At Club Cool in Epcot at Walt Disney World, you can have your tastes of soda flavors from around the world.

 - Bring something from home to collect autographs from the Characters.
 I’ve heard of people using a fabric marker and a pillowcase or t-shirt.
-I love the idea of a photo frame mat for Characters to sign around and then include a photo of yourself with one of them inside the picture frame, clever!
+How about this idea of a photo frame mat for Characters to sign around.
+Then include a photo of yourself with one of them inside the picture frame, clever!
 I met this woman at Walt Disney World who was collecting her autographs in a book that featured all the characters!
-(I found it online, it’s called Disney Junior Encyclopedia of Animated Characters).
+(It’s called Disney Junior Encyclopedia of Animated Characters).
 So clever and you’ll have all your autographs in one place.